 - Your goal is not to “sell a deal.”
 Rarely, if ever, does a deal close on a cold email… Instead, you are trying to build a relationship, get their attention, create value, and in general, break through all the noise in the inbox and pique interest.

-Note: We think every marketer should be able to write these type of emails.
+Note: We think every marketer should be able to write this type of emails.
 However, in case you’re worried a straight-up prospecting email would scare away candidates, a variation on this exercise can be having the candidate write an email that invites a prospect to meet us at a conference.

 Exercise 2: blog post